 Paper wallets take the concept of entirely offline keys used for hardware wallets to the next logical step: simply print out your public and private keys and use that printout as your wallet.
 That we are allowed to keep paper wallets is a testament to the power of the blockchain transaction.

-To transfer money to a paper wallet, you use a software wallet (any of the above mentioned) to send money to the public key printed on the sheet of paper.
+To transfer money to a paper wallet, you use a software wallet (any of those mentioned above) to send money to the public key printed on the sheet of paper.
 Most often, this is printed as a QR code for easy scanning.
 To transfer money from the paper wallet to someone else, you would first need to transfer money to a software wallet (by manually entering the private key into the software), and then transfer money from the software wallet to the recipient as usual.

 Sending and receiving coins with your wallet